-We are thrilled to announce the authors and who will be contributing to And Seek (Not) to Alter Me!
-(Though we may yet add an artist or three…)
+We are thrilled to share the authors and artists who are contributing to And Seek (Not) to Alter Me!

 I’m an illustration and comic artist from Spain.
 I’ve got a nursing degree, but I decided to pursue my passion.
 I have studied Illustration at EASD Pablo Picasso in A Coruña and comics at O Garaxe Hermético in Pontevedra.
 I have done cover art for an anthology called Infiniteca by Retranca Editorial and comics for Altar Mutante, Nai dos Desterrados, and Abraxas en Cuarentena fanzines, as well as in Gaspariño 21 by Retranca Editorial.